 Situated just outside of the bustle and energy of Delhi, the Red Fort is a rather underrated landmark in India.
 You’ll find it behind the famed Delhi and Lahori Gates, the UNESCO World Heritage Site hidden behind them.
 Known as Delhi’s most iconic monument, it’s certainly worth a visit.

 It’s another Mughal structure, its architecture and detailing being the biggest giveaway of that.
 But the Red Fort was actually the seat of the Mughal empire for over 200 years.
 It’s a place with significant historical value, so you’ll be able to learn a thing or two about the country’s history whilst taking in the beauty of the fort itself.

 Amer Fort, Jaipur

 The Red Fort isn’t the only fort you should consider visiting in India.
 Jaipur is home to the Amer Fort, situated on a natural ridge 11 kilometres north of the city centre.
 You’ll reach the fort via elephant, transporting visitors up the ridge for an authentically Indian experience from the very minute you arrive.

 It’s a culturally important site, with features such as a coral carving of Ganesha – the Hindu elephant God – and the chamber of a thousand mirrors, which proves popular with visitors for its sheer magic.
-Again, it’s an underrated destination, but visit Amer Fort and your friends will be dying to do the same once they hear about it.
+It’s an underrated destination, and the best thing about it is you can visit Jaipur with kids as it’s family friendly destination.

 Known to many as India’s “holiest river”, the River Ganges is one of the most unique places in the entire world.
 Situated in the city of Varanasi, millions visit the Ganges as the water is said to have the power to wash away sins.
 Not only that, but there’s plenty to see along the river that’ll astound you just as much.